 Crying silently, she sat down on the bed, grabbed a heart-shaped pillow and held it to her chest.
 Her mind was confused again, it seemed like hundreds of thoughts were trying to surface, but none made any sense.
 Broken fragments of ideas reminded her of all the nights she had spent on that roof, and of all the letters she had written.
 She remembered flashes of her therapy sessions at the hospital, every Monday, when her psychiatrist was trying to put her on medication because talk therapy had never been enough to bring her back from the fantasy world she lived in.
 She remembered endless conversations about the men before Christian, about how none of them even knew her.

 This time she couldn’t take it anymore.
 Nothing anyone said was true.
 What was true was her love for Christian, a love so deep, so intense, and so real that she believed nothing could destroy it.
-It didn’t matter that he was up there, in that attic, making love to a beautiful girl who was not herself.
+It didn’t matter that he was up there, in that attic, making love to a beautiful blonde.
 She knew she could make him be sorry.
 He was going to be sorry when he found out she had died for him.

 She left the note on the table - where it could be easily seen - turned on the gas, lay down on the floor and placed her head inside the oven.
 It didn’t take long for her to lose consciousness, not even long enough for her to think about Christian one more time.